 Use cases:

-- Importing into Excel, Google Sheets, or statistical software
+- Importing into Excel, Google Sheets, or stats software

-- Analyzing speaking time, word counts, or keyword frequency
+- Analyzing speaking time, word counts, keyword frequency

 Pros: